 Instant App #4: 3D Viewer

 Going in a completely different direction, this app is based off a 3D Scene and is focused on a singular park, the Grand Canyon.
 The 3D Viewer Instant App showcases scenes and provides new capabilities to interact with 3D data.
 Meant to act as a hiking route planner, the app includes trails and POIs in the Grand Canyon.
-A couple cool features in the app are the elevation profile and measurement tools that enable you to measure both elevation changes and distance.
+A few cool features in the app are the elevation profile and measurement tools that enable you to measure both elevation changes and distance.
+In addition the daylight tool to animate daylight and shadows for a specific date and time.
 Basically, this app makes it easy for you to be as lazy or as ambitious of a hiked as you’d like.

-The Media Map Instant App is the way to go for time data.
-For the National Parks, the Media Map app was used to visualize the growth of National Parks over time using the year established as the time data.
+The Slider Instant App is the way to go for time data.
+For the National Parks, the Slider app was used to visualize the growth of National Parks over time using the year established as the time data.
 Starting with one park in 1872, and ending with the 63 there are now.
+The Slider app can animate both temporal and numeric data, for more info visit a blog on Slider.

-Rounding out the list of apps used is the Portfolio Instant App!
-A logical place to end, this app allows you to showcase ArcGIS Online content related to a topic all in one place, in this case, the National Parks.
-Portfolio makes it easier to navigate between multiple apps and avoids the hassle of sharing a handful of long links.
+Round out the last of the app tour is the Portfolio Instant App!
+A logical place to end, this app allows you to showcase related content related to a topic all in one place, in this case, the National Parks.
+In addition, Portfolio makes navigating between multiple apps, maps, and web pages and avoids the hassle of sharing a handful of long links.

 Overall, using these Instant Apps makes it easier for the viewers to digest the data, is much more user friendly than sharing a typical map, and allows you to easily create polished final products!